 - What does the term possession, custody or control mean in practical terms?

 The regulations only require water data that is in a person's possession, custody or control.
 The Bureau determines this occurs once the data is in a person's data management system.
 Data in a field based data logger is not considered to be in a person's possession, custody or control.
 Timeframes apply from the moment a person enters the data in a data management system.

 - When am I required to give water information?

-You are required to commence giving water information to the Bureau of Meteorology once your grace period has expired.
+You start giving water information once your grace period has expired.

 - Am I required to give information that I don't already possess?

-No. The Water Act 2007 states that you are only required to give information that is in your possession, custody or control.
+No. You are only required to give information that is in your possession, custody or control.

 - In what format do I give my water information?

-From 28 February 2014, you must give water information in a form approved by the Director of Meteorology.
-An Administrative Instrument (224 Kb) specifies the approved forms for each Person Category and Category/Subcategory of water information.
-Where the approved form is shown as ‘Any format’, the water information may be given in whatever format you choose, so long as it is in electronic format.
+You must give water information in a form approved by the Director of Meteorology.
+An Administrative Instrument (535 KB) specifies these approved forms.
+They may vary for each Person Category and category/subcategory of water information.
+The instrument may show the approved form as ‘Any format’.
+In this case, you may give the water data in whatever format you choose, so long as it is in electronic format.

 - Am I required to give specified water information that I possess if it is in a paper format only?